 This is the only wrist blood pressure monitor represented in our list because it is well regarded and has FDA approval.
 Wrist blood pressure monitors are typically less accurate than the upper arm variety.

 The design is a bit bland but the print on the screen is nice and big.
+Buy here.

-Vive Precision Blood Pressure Monitor
+Vive Precision BP Monitor

 lf you need to share a monitor with a family member, this is a great device to have in the house.
-The vive Blood pressure monitor has a high storage memory with the ability to record 500 measurements with dates and times included.
+The Vive blood pressure monitor has a high storage memory with the ability to record 500 measurements with dates and times included.
 However, it does not come with a charger.
 The charger can be bought separately.